shirblc/onthemap-app/README.md

 5. **LocationEditViewController** - The initial view controller for posting a location.
 Allows the user to enter their location in string form.
 6. **LinkPostViewController** - The second view controller for posting a location.
 Gets a location for the user based on their string input and allows them to add a link before sending the data to the server.

+The project also contains the following non-view-related files:

+1. **OnTheMapHandler.swift** - Shared data handler for the app.
+Contains methods related to getting and posting user locations and fetching user data, as well as persistent user and location data used throughout the app.
+2. **StudentInformation.swift** - Contains the structs for StudentInformation and StudentInformationArray (the response from the GET endpoint).
+3. **CurrentUser.swift** - Contains the struct with the currently logged in user's data.
+4. **APIClient.swift** - Shared API Client for the app.
+Contains methods for interacting with the API, parsing JSON responses and parsing errors.
+Also contains an APIClientError struct.
+5. **APIEndpoints.swift** - Contains the enum and extension of the API endpoints.

 ## Known Issues

 There are no current issues at the time.